arthurk/arthurk.github.io/setting-up-argocd-with-helm/index.md

 ## Conclusion

-In this tutorial we've installed Argo CD from a Helm chart and set it up so that it can manage itself.
-Updates to Argo CD can be done by modifying the manifest inside the Git repository.
+In this tutorial we've installed Argo CD with Helm and set it up so that it can manage itself.
+Updates to Argo CD can be done by modifying the manifest inside the Git repository and don't require any manual steps.

-We've created a "root" application that uses the [app-of-apps](https://argoproj.github.io/argo-cd/operator-manual/declarative-setup/#app-of-apps) pattern to manage our applications in a declarative way.
+We've created a root application that uses the [app-of-apps](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#app-of-apps) pattern to manage our applications in a declarative way.

-To show how we can install applications with Argo CD, we've added (and then removed) Prometheus from our cluster.
+Applications can be added, updated or removed with Git.
+As an example we've installed Prometheus in our cluster.

-More details about Argo CD can be found on the [project page](https://argoproj.github.io/argo-cd/) and the [GitHub repository](https://github.com/argoproj/argo-cd/).
+More details about Argo CD can be found on the [project page](https://argo-cd.readthedocs.io/en/stable/) and the [GitHub repository](https://github.com/argoproj/argo-cd/).